bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Initiate a small-scale trial:** Implement the proposed changes on a small scale to test their effectiveness.
 Choose a pilot group that represents the broader user base.
 - **Define pilot goals:** Establish specific, measurable goals for the pilot, such as improved efficiency, reduced errors, or higher user satisfaction.
 Clear goals help in evaluating success.
-- **Monitor and collect feedback:** Continuously monitor the pilot and gather feedback from participants to assess performance.
-Use this feedback to make necessary adjustments.

 Tips and techniques: